FernanApps/build-curl-openssl-zlib-android/README.md

-# Building curl, openssl, and zlib for android
+# Building curl, openssl, and zlib for android.

 This repo has been made to help building curl, openssl, and zlib libraries for android.